artwang31/Code-and-Files-for-Analysis/README.md

 - Reading and importing of static data files through Python pandas and R dplyr libraries.
 - String manipulation and regex wrangling in both languages.
 - Command line coding
-- Use of argparse to locate files
+- Use of argparse to locate files and read files in to workspace
+-